MinishLab/tokenlearn/README.md

 Training will create two models:
 - The base trained model.
 - The base model with weighting applied.
 This is the model that should be used for downstream tasks.

+NOTE: the code assumes that the padding token ID in your tokenizer is 0.
+If this is not the case, you will need to modify the code.

 ### Evaluating